korrapragna/Digital_Electronics_Internship/README.md

 - [Integrated Circuits Ic's](#Integrated-Circuits-Ic's)

-# What is Digital Electronics?
+# What is Digital Electronics
 Digital electronics is a branch of electronics that deals with systems that use discrete (distinct) signal levels, typically represented by binary numbers — 0 and 1.
 Unlike analog electronics, where signals can vary smoothly across a range of values, digital electronics processes information using only two states (usually referred to as LOW and HIGH, or OFF and ON).

 0 → low voltage

 1 → high voltage
-# Applications of DE
+# Applications of Digital Electronics
 1.Computing

 2.Communication